karmakrafts/Kompress/README.md

 #### Bulk compression

-If you just want to (de)compress one large blob of data, the `Deflater.deflate` and `Inflater.inflate` functions are what you're probably looking for:
+If you just want to (de)compress one large blob of data, the `Deflater.compress` and `Inflater.decompress` functions are what you're probably looking for:

 ```kotlin